GRUMPY: a simple framework for realistic forward-modelling of dwarf galaxies: Galaxy evolution model

 Halo mass evolution exhibits systematic trends with mass and redshift, which can be described by relatively simple analytic approximations \citep[e.g.,][]{Krumholz.Dekel.2012}.
 However, such average evolution does not take into account diversity of mass accretion histories of real objects and in particular significant and rapid changes in the mass accretion rate associated with mergers and/or periods of high mass accretion rate.
 The diversity of halo mass accretion histories (MAHs) is a basic source of scatter in galaxy properties, which can be particularly large in the ultra-faint regime due to suppression of gas accretion and star formation after the epoch of reionization \citep[e.g.,][]{Rey.etal.2019,Katz.etal.2020}.

 To account for the diversity of MAHs of dwarf galaxies, in this study we use the MAHs extracted from the ELVIS suite of high-resolution simulations \citep{GarrisonKimmel.etal.2014}.
+These simulations were following a ``zoom-in'' high-resolution regions of $\sim 1 $ Mpc around twenty four isolated MW-sized haloes and twelve pairs of MW-sized haloes separated by $\sim 800$ kpc using GADGET-2 and GADGET-3 codes \citep{Springel.2005} in a box of 70.4 Mpc on a side.
+Simulations were initialized using MUSIC code \citep{hahn_abel11} with adopted flat $\Lambda$CDM model with the following parameters: $\Omega_{\rm m} = 0.266$, $\Omega_\Lambda = 0.734$, $n_s = 0.963$, $\sigma_8 = 0.801$, and $h = H0/100=0.71$.
+With these parameters the particle mass within that high-resolution volume is $m_{\rm p}=1.9\times 10^5\, M_\odot$, while the Plummer-equivalent force softening was held fixed in physical coordinates at $z<9$ at 141 pc.
+Three of the isolated halos were also simulated with eight times more particles in the high-resolution regions ($m_{\rm p} = 2.35\times 10^4\,M_\odot$, and Plummer softening of $70.4$ pc) and we use two of these as HR simulations in this paper.

 Although in the future studies employing the model presented here, it will be important to model different aspects of host halo environment and/or effects of central galaxy disk, in this study we focus on the evolution of dwarf haloes in the vicinity of isolated Milky Way-sized haloes \citep[i.e., the suite of isolated simulations of][]{GarrisonKimmel.etal.2014}.

 In practice, we use evolution tracks of haloes and subhaloes that exist at $z=0$ in the vicinity of a Milky Way-sized halo extracted from simulations using the Consistent Trees code \citep{Behroozi.etal.2013}.
 The tracks are in the form of several halo properties, such as its virial mass, scale radius, maximum circular velocity, etc., measured at a series of redshifts from the first epoch at which progenitors to $z=0$.